thadawilliams/plex-unwatched-reporter/README.md

 ### 2. Scan Libraries

 Click **Scan Libraries** to detect all available Plex libraries from your Plex server using the official Plex API.
+Libraries are automatically categorized as Movie or TV Show based on their type.

 ### 3. Select Libraries

 - ✅ Check boxes next to libraries you want to report on
-- Choose **MOVIE** for single video files (includes title, year, play count)
-- Choose **TV SHOW** for episodic content (reports by season with episode counts)
+- Library type (Movie/TV Show) is automatically selected based on Plex's classification
+- You can manually change the type if needed

 ### 4. Generate Reports

 Click **Generate Reports** to create CSV files.

-Progress is shown in real-time.
+**Real-time progress tracking shows:**
+- Current library being processed
+- Item-level progress (e.g., "Processing: Movies - Item 150/500")
+- Overall library progress (e.g., "Library 2 / 5")

 Download links appear when complete.

 ### 5. Manage Reports